TuheliRay/Team-formation-tool/README.md

 🧩 Team Formation Tool

 A smart web application that helps users automatically form balanced teams based on members’ skills, preferences, and constraints.
-Ideal for academic projects, hackathons, or organizations wanting to streamline team creation.
+Ideal for sports like Basketball , Football , VolleyBall and Cricket.

 🚀 Features